flaxsearch/BioSolr/spot/spot-ontology/README.md

 so it should not be possible to accidentally add them to the repository.
 * `spot-ontology-api` contains Java classes common to both the indexers and web application.
-* `spot-ontology-indexer` contains the indexers.
-These are fairly basic Java applications for reading the Ontology and document data and pushing it into Solr.
+* `spot-ontology-indexer` contains the document indexer.
+This is a fairly basic Java application for reading the document data and pushing it into Solr.
+* `spot-ontology-indexer-standalone` is a generic, standalone ontology indexer.
 * `spot-ontology-webapp` contains a DropWizard web application, providing both an API for searching across the document data, and a simple front-end.

 The whole project can be built at this level using maven.
-The web application will build a fat jar, containing all the files required to run it in a standalone environment, except for the server configuration details.
+The web application and indexers will build a fat jar, containing all the files required to run it in a standalone environment, except for the server configuration details.

 ### Running Solr